re1th123/smartescalatorr/README.md

 1. Use an Integrated Development Environment (IDE), preferably Thonny IDE.

-2. Ensure that your Raspberry Pi Pico is connected to your computer.

 3. Refer to the connection details provided below for proper setup and debugging.